Grant FAQs

 How do I apply for funding?

-With the exception of the Catalyst Fund and Policy and Research grants, the Foundation has a two-stage process for applying to its grant programs.
+The Foundation generally has a two-stage process for applying to its grant programs.
 The first stage requires the submission of a brief Letter of Inquiry (LOI).
 Those LOIs must be received in accordance with the published deadlines for the program area in which you wish to apply.
-The Foundation staff reviews the LOIs and then selected applicants are invited to submit a full proposal.
+The Foundation staff reviews the LOIs, and selected applicants are invited to submit a full proposal.
 We do not accept out-of-cycle LOIs or uninvited proposals.
-We encourage all interested applicants to view our webpage detailing available grant programs, and whether they are currently accepting proposals.
-For grant areas that are accepting proposals, the grant guidelines will outline the application process.
+We encourage all interested applicants to view our webpage detailing available grant programs and whether they are currently accepting proposals.
+The grant guidelines will outline the application process for grant areas accepting submissions.

-How do I submit my LOI or grant proposal to the Foundation?
+How do I submit my Letter of Inquiry or grant proposal to the Foundation?

-Are program officers willing to discuss my eligibility, LOI, or Proposal prior to submission?
+Are program officers willing to discuss my eligibility, LOI, or Proposal before submission?

 Yes.
 The Foundation staff is always available to answer questions.
-Below is a list of current grant program areas and their respective program officers.
+Please see each specific grant program for the appropriate contact.

 What is the Foundation’s average grant size?